NUS Common Curriculum for Health Professional Education

 Annex: NUS Common Curriculum for Healthcare Professional Education

-The new Common Curriculum for Healthcare Professional Education will apply social and behavioural determinants of health to social prescribing and planetary health; use data and digital literacy to enable population healthcare planning, delivery and evaluation; and strengthen interdisciplinary engagement as well as experiential learning.
+The new NUS Common Curriculum for Healthcare Professional Education will apply social and behavioural determinants of health to social prescribing and planetary health; use data and digital literacy to enable population healthcare planning, delivery and evaluation; and strengthen interdisciplinary engagement as well as experiential learning.

-The Common Curriculum comprises five pillars:
+The NUS Common Curriculum comprises five pillars:

 1. Social and Behavioural Determinants of Health (Year 1)